-South Georgia Technical College is accredited by the Southern Accreditation of Colleges and Schools-Commission on Colleges (SACS-COC).
+South Georgia Technical College is accredited by Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award associate degrees, diplomas, and technical certificates of credit.
+Questions about the accreditation of South Georgia Technical College may be directed in writing to the Southern Association of Colleges and Schools Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097, by calling (404) 679-4500, or by using information available on SACSCOC's website (www.sacscoc.org).
 Aviation Maintenance, Avionics Maintenance, Practical Nursing, Cosmetology, and Barbering have achieved special professional certification as listed below.

-Program
+Program Aviation Maintenance Technology

-Aviation Maintenance Technology Avionics Maintenance Technology
+Avionics Maintenance Technology